VMI-ETH/newsletter/contents/Apr-2025 /body.md

 ## 🔊 Announcements

+### New VMI Board and Representatives
+In March, we held our bi-annual General Assembly and elected a new VMI board:
+Graciana Aad and Francesca Falzon took the role of co-president of VMI (starting May), Yutong Chen still serves as VMI's secretary, and Sverrir Thorgeirsson still serves as VMI's treasurer.

+ At the same time, Alexandre Binninger stepped down from presidency and Nabil Abubaker will serve as the president till May.
+Thank you all for your invaluable service, dedication, and commitment to VMI!

 ### WE ARE BACK on Instagram

 Guess what!! **VMI is now back on [Instagram](https://www.instagram.com/vmi.ethz?utm_source=ig_web_button_share_sheet&igsh=ZDNlZDc0MzIxNw==)**!
 Follow us now so that you do not miss any of our events and news